 Is my study observational or interventional?

-A biomedical or behavioral research study of human subjects
+A biomedical or behavioral research study of human subjects designed

 to assess risk factors for disease development or progression,

 assess natural history of risk factors or disease, identify

 (such as race/ethnicity or gender), track temporal trends,